-How to access background or source data The data collected for this statistical bulletin: ☐ are available in more detail through statistics.gov.scot ☑ are available via an alternative route.
-Summary tables are available at: Social Security Scotland. ☐ may be made available on request, subject to consideration of legal and ethical factors.
-Please contact MI@socialsecurity.gov.scot for further information. ☐ cannot be made available by Scottish Government for further analysis as Scottish Government is not the data controller.
+How to access background or source data

+The data collected for this statistical bulletin:

+- are available via an alternative route.
+Summary tables are available at: Social Security Scotland statistics. - may be made available on request, subject to consideration of legal and ethical factors.
+Please contact MI@socialsecurity.gov.scot for further information.